alandolt/air_quality_dashboard/README.md

 ## Progress
 - *0.0.1*: Data can be imported from WHO, as well as from a local source (Switzerland -> NABEL database).
 Summary statistics, like how many entries are present, when the NABEL database got last updated, etc. are displayed in the dashboard.
+- *0.0.2*: Add some interactive filtering for the user to select countries and time spans to select PM10, PM25, and NO2 values.
+Code refactoring, bug fixing (see commit messages for details) and linting.

 ## Contributors:
 - [Anmol Ratan](https://www.linkedin.com/in/anmol-ratan-8a801b166/)